fares-data-build-tool/create-data/repos/fdbt-netex-output/README.md

 We maintain a set of sample NeTEx files in the `fdbt-dev/data/netexData` folder.
 In order to check whether a change we've made has affected the NeTEx we generate, run the `generateAll.test.ts` test file:

 ```
+cd ${FDBT_ROOT}/repos/fdbt-netex-output/
-npm run ${FDBT_ROOT}/repos/fdbt-netex-output/src/netex-convertor/generateAll.test.ts
+npm run test src/netex-convertor/generateAll.test.ts
 ```

-This generates a set of NeTEx files based on the matching json in the `fdbt-dev/data/matchingData` folder, and compares it against the NeTEX files in `fdbt-dev/data/netexData`.
+This generates a set of NeTEx files based on the matching json in the `fdbt-dev/data/matchingData` folder, outputs the files to `fdbt-dev/data/generatedNetex` and compares it against the NeTEX files in `fdbt-dev/data/netexData`.
 You should review any differences that are flagged, and make corrections accordingly.
-If we want the produced NeTEx to have changes, we need to update the sample NeTEx in `fdbt-dev/data/netexData`.
+If the differences observed are intentional, we need to update the sample NeTEx in `fdbt-dev/data/netexData` to reflect these changes.

 #### Running the netex-validator